Michaelvilleneuve/react-native-perspective-image-cropper/README.md

 `$ react-native link react-native-perspective-image-cropper`

-This library uses react-native-svg, you must install it too.
-See https://github.com/react-native-community/react-native-svg for more infos.
+This library uses react-native-svg and react-native-image-size, you must install them too.
+See https://github.com/react-native-community/react-native-svg and https://github.com/eXist-FraGGer/react-native-image-size for more infos.

 #### Android Only